 The Santa Cruz science writing program is unique in requiring not only a degree in science or engineering and excellent writing skills, but also research experience.
 Full-time work in the lab or the field gives our graduates an edge in their careers, and it creates a bracing intellectual environment in the classroom.
-About two-thirds of our students have done graduate work at the master's or Ph.D. levels.
+About two-thirds of our students have done graduate work at the master's or Ph.D. levels, but we also admit outstanding candidates with bachelor's degrees.

 We enroll 10 students annually from a pool of about 40 applicants.
 Foreign students must meet the same criteria as U.S. citizens and must demonstrate proficiency in written English.

 - bachelor’s degree in science or engineering